Dark diversity: Methods to estimate dark diversity

-Region size determines likelihood of dispersal to study site and selecting appropriate scale depends on research question.
-For a more general study, a scale comparable to biogeographic region can be used (e.g. a small country, a state, or radius of few hundred km).
-If we want to know which species potentially can inhabit study site in the near future (for example 10 years), landscape scale is appropriate.
+Region size determines the likelihood of dispersal to the study site and selecting the appropriate scale depends on the research question.
+For a more general study, a scale comparable to biogeographic region can be used (e.g. a small country, a state, or a radius of a few hundred km).
+If we want to know which species potentially can inhabit the study site in the near future (for example 10 years), landscape scale is appropriate.

 To separate ecologically suitable species, different methods can be used.
-Environmental niche modelling can be applied for a large number of species.
+Environmental niche modelling can be applied to a large number of species.
 Expert opinion can be used.
 Data on species' habitat preferences is available in books, e.g. bird nesting habitats.
 This can also be quantitative, for example plant species indicator values, according to Ellenberg.
 A recently developed method estimates dark diversity from species co-occurrence matrices.
 An online tool is available for the co-occurrence method.